byutrg/baseterm-api/README.md

 ### Setup MySQL Database and Install Symfony

-You will need to create a database for BaseTerm in MySQL along with a user and a password.
+You will need to create a database for BaseTerm API in MySQL along with a user and a password.

 Now you must install [Composer](https://getcomposer.org/download/).
 You can download it from the website or do the following: